NickCraver/nickcraver.github.com/blog/_posts/2016-02-17-stack-overflow-the-architecture-2016-edition.markdown

 ### Cache & Pub/Sub ([Redis](http://Redis.io/))

 We use [Redis](http://Redis.io/) for a few things here and it's rock solid.
-Despite doing about 160 million ops a month, every instance is below 2% CPU.
+Despite doing about 160 billion ops a month, every instance is below 2% CPU.
 Usually much lower:

 ![Redis in Bosun]({{ site.contenturl }}SO-Architecture-Redis-Utilization.png)